aportno/utxo-blockchain-java/README.md

 our `wallets` are not distributed and all share the same copy of the blockchain.
 The system will be distributed when we apply networking architecture into our system.

+The `BlockchainPlatform` class is primitive.
+This version lacks many necessary features:
+* Miners cannot collect mining rewards or transaction fees
+* When adding a block, currently we only examine if it is sequentially the correct block to use.
+There should be some other types of verification
+  * For example, we need to make sure that no UTXO is double spent, and no transaction is added twice

+___
+## Chapter 6 :: Blockchain Improved